-4. Activity Sponsors
+2. Activity Sponsors

-On the motion of Mr. Hill, seconded by Ms. Evans, in compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, the Board approved the following individuals for the 2022/2023 school year:
+In compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, it is recommended that the Board approve the following individuals for the 2022/2023 school year:

 Activity Position Sponsor Stipend

 Track (Varsity) Volunteer Steven Gargash

 Track (MS) Assistant Jaimie Schleicher \$2,000.00

-Motion carried 9-0

-5. Lifeguards
+3. Lifeguards

-On the motion of Ms. Evans, seconded by Mrs. Shaw, the Board approved the following individuals as lifeguards at a pay rate of \$8.25 per hour for the Keystone Oaks Recreational Swim Staff:
+It is recommended that the Board approve the following individuals as lifeguards at a pay rate of \$8.25 per hour for the Keystone Oaks Recreational Swim Staff: